Moment-sequence transforms: Multivariable generalizations

-In other words, a facewise absolutely monotonic function is piecewise absolutely monotonic, with the pieces being the relative interiors of the faces of the polyhedral cone $[0,\infty)^m$.
-The following example illustrates this in the case $m=2$, and will be helpful below.
+In other words, a facewise absolutely monotonic function is piecewise absolutely monotonic, with the pieces being the relative interiors of the faces of the truncated polyhedral cone $[0,\rho)^m$.
+The following example illustrates this in the case $m = 2$.

 \begin{example} Let

 Then $F$ is facewise absolutely monotonic, with